 Time for another addition to the spaceship.py program!
 This code creates a list of strings which are planet names and assigns your location to the index of Earth.
 This is called initializing, or giving variables initial values.
 The program then prints both variables, gets a destination input and converts it to an integer, calculates the estimated time of arrival, and indicates that travel has begun.
 Notice how the last line is a continuation of the previous line, which would otherwise be very long.
 Python allows this as long as the second line is indented and no values, functions, or variable names are split.
 Remember to add the import spaceship line to main.py before you run it.

+[ Switch to the spaceship.py tab ]

 Boolean and If Statements